Remembrance of Scandals Past: Trump Cues Up Memories of John Dean, Joseph McCarthy

 Watergate and the limits of a White House counsel

-Dean initially took part in that cover-up, but eventually decided to tell the truth, both to independent prosecutors and to a special Senate committee that held televised hearings in the summer of 1973.
+Dean initially took part in that cover-up but eventually decided to tell the truth, both to independent prosecutors and to a special Senate committee that held televised hearings in the summer of 1973.
 (He still had to serve a jail term for his earlier role.)

 Politics